Rishabh672003/Programming-Notes/College-pps-notes-for-C/pps-notes-module-5.md

 - #### Array declaration
-  - To declare an array in C, a programmer specifies the type of the elements and the number of elements required by an array as follows:
+  - To declare an array in C, a programmer specifies the type of the elements, and the number of elements required by an array as follows:
     ```c
     data_type array_name[array_size];